Flooring Calculator estimates your cost to replace or refinish different types of flooring: hardwood, laminate, engineered, linoleum, carpet or tile.

 4. Old Flooring Removal

 If you want to install new hardwood and you already have hardwood, laminate or tile flooring, you will need to remove those.
-To add this cost, select the type of existing flooring that you need to remove.
+To add this cost, select the type of existing floor that you need to remove.